devshareacademy/connect-four/README.md

 ## API Documentation

-The game of Connect Four is represented by a 2D array that is made up of 7 columns and 6 rows.
-Each cell in the table will have one of the following values:
+The game of Connect Four is represented by a 1D Array that has 42 spaces.
+This 1D Array represents a 2D Array that is made up of 7 columns and 6 rows.
+Each cell in the Array will have one of the following values:

 * `0` - Represents an empty space
 * `1` - Represents the space is occupied by the first player